 Huskers Load Up 2012-13 Schedule

-Nebraska’s 33-game schedule has featured 22 games against 2013 postseason squads and 17 games against teams that made the 2013 NCAA Tournament field.
+Nebraska’s 31-game regular-season schedule featured 20 games against 2013 postseason squads and 15 games against teams that made the 2013 NCAA Tournament field.

-NU’s schedule has been highlighted by 14 games against 2012 NCAA Tourament teams, including a matchup with Elite Eight qualifier Maryland, two games with NCAA Sweet 16 qualifier Penn State and a second-round NCAA matchup with 2012 Sweet 16 participant Texas A&M. The Huskers played three games against 2012 WNIT teams and three contests against WBI participants.
+NU’s schedule was highlighted by 13 games against 2012 NCAA Tourament teams, including a matchup with Elite Eight qualifier Maryland and two games with NCAA Sweet 16 Penn State.
+The Huskers played three games against 2012 WNIT teams and three contests against WBI participants.

-The Huskers have played nine games against seven teams that won conference titles in 2013.
-Penn State (2), Purdue (2), Texas A&M (SEC Tournament), South Dakota State (Summit), Creighton (Missouri Valley), Oral Roberts (Southland) and Chattanooga (Southern) all captured league crowns in 2013.
+The Huskers also played seven games against five teams that won conference titles in 2013.
+Penn State (2), Purdue (2), South Dakota State (Summit), Creighton (Missouri Valley) and Oral Roberts (Southland)all captured league crowns in 2013.
 The Huskers played Big Ten 2012 and 2013 regular-season champ twice and 2012 and 2013 Big Ten Tournament champ Purdue twice.
 In non-conference play, the Huskers tangled with 2012 and 2013 Missouri Valley Conference champ Creighton and 2012 and 2013 Summit League Conference champ South Dakota State before beating Southland Conference champ ORU.

 Big Red, Big Ten Schedule Strengths on the Rise